 - Or transporter

-Many believe local transport is exempt from e-way bill in normal course of business, but the law requires issuance of e-way bill even within the city if value exceed the specified threshold.
+Many believe local transport is exempt from the e-way bill in the normal course of business, but the law requires the issuance of an e-way bill even within the city if the value exceeds the specified threshold.

-- Threshold: Goods amounting up to ₹50,000 are exempt from generation of e-way bill.
+- Threshold: Goods amounting to up to ₹50,000 are exempt from the generation of an e-way bill.
 Unless otherwise specified in the act.
 This limit is for inter-state as well as intra-state movement of goods.

-- Intra-state: Although Intra-state limit varies based on State GST Act.
+- Intra-state: Although the intra-state limit varies based on the State GST Act.

-Eg: In Madhya Pradesh E-way bill is not mandatory until value of goods exceeds ₹1,00,000.
+Eg: In Madhya Pradesh, the E-way bill is not mandatory until the value of goods exceeds ₹1,00,000.

 In Gujarat, no e-way bill is needed for intra-city movements.

-In Jammu & Kashmir, no e-way bill is required for movement of goods within the union territory regardless of their value.
+In Jammu & Kashmir, no e-way bill is required for the movement of goods within the union territory, regardless of their value.

-- 50km Rule: It means that there is no need to update Part-B of e-way bill i.e. transporter details, if goods are transported within the same state for less than 50km (from consignor to transporter or transporter to consignee).
+- 50km Rule: It means that there is no need to update Part B of the e-way bill, i.e., transporter details, if goods are transported within the same state for less than 50km (from consignor to transporter or transporter to consignee).

-But Part- A is still mandatory to be furnished.
-And ₹50,000 limit still applies, meaning if the value exceeds the specified threshold value it is mandatory to generate e-way bill irrespective of the distance.
+But Part A is still mandatory to be furnished.
+And the ₹50,000 limit still applies, meaning if the value exceeds the specified threshold value, it is mandatory to generate an e-way bill irrespective of the distance.
 Each state may apply slight variations in the distance limits, so it is essential to know the state-specific E-Way Bill rules for your operations.

 - Exemption for Weighment: No e-way bill is required for goods transported up to 20 km from the business place to a weighbridge, or from a weighbridge back to the business place, provided it is within the same state and accompanied by a delivery challan.

-- Low value: when value of goods is less than ₹50,000 or state specific threshold.
+- Low value: when value of goods is less than ₹50,000 or a state-specific threshold.

 - Mode of transport: Non-Motorized vehicle

-- Customs controlled area: Movements under Customs supervision/ seal or from Port/ Air cargo/ ICD to another custom station.
+- Customs controlled area: Movements under Customs supervision/ seal or from Port/ Air cargo/ ICD to another customs station.

-- Specified Exempted goods: listed in GST rules.
+- Specified Exempted goods: listed in the GST rules.
 Some of which are:

 - Perishable goods.
-Eg. Unprocessed vegetable, fruits, fresh milk & meat
+Eg, Unprocessed vegetables, fruits, fresh milk & meat

-- Weighbridge: Goods being transported to or from weighbridge for weighment of goods
+- Weighbridge: Goods being transported to or from the weighbridge for weighment of goods

-- Specific Government transports where consignor is government entity
+- Specific Government transports where the consignor is a government entity

-- Short distance: some states offer exemption to file Part-B of E-way bill if movement within 50km
+- Short distance: some states offer an exemption to file Part B of the E-way bill if the movement is within 50km

 - Non-GST goods